Teaching and Learning Resource Center

 • You should be seated at a desk or table.
 Laying down in bed or elsewhere when taking the quiz is not allowed.

-• You should clear your desk or table of all other materials (e.g., books, papers, notebooks, calculators, etc.)
+• You should clear your desk or table of all other materials (books, papers, notebooks, calculators, and so on).

-• You must show the work area as well as the entire room during the room scan.
+• You must show your work area, as well as the entire room, during the room scan.

-• No visible writing on the desk or walls is permitted.
+• No visible writing on your desk or walls is permitted.

-• All third-party programs and windows (websites, Excel, Word, etc.) on the testing computer must be closed before logging into the proctored test environment.
+• All third-party programs and windows (such as websites, Excel, Word) on the testing computer must be closed before logging into the proctored test environment.

 • Loud music, television, or other distractions playing in the background are prohibited.